 With the suspension of physical classes, learning does not end at Cebu International School!
-Our students are accustomed to learning on digital devices, and we have implemented our remote learning protocols where teachers prepare learning tasks communicated through the Seesaw and Google Classroom learning platforms, and using a variety of other online learning tools.
-The teachers also make themselves available during scheduled school hours in order to guide and support students with their remote learning tasks.
+Our students are accustomed to learning on digital devices, and we have implemented our remote learning protocols where teachers prepare learning tasks communicated through our list of Core Digital Learning Platforms, and using a variety of other online learning tools.

 Please find details in our dynamic document, Remote Learning Guidelines for Students & Parents.

 Summary of Covid-19 information updates to the CIS Community

 July 12, 2020

 I trust you are all well, and are enjoying your summer vacation.
 As a school, we are committed to facing the challenges of the Covid-19 crisis together, and by maintaining a calm focus on our guiding statements, we are confident we will continue to provide a meaningful continuous learning experience for our students, in whatever mode is the safest for all community members.